 Somewhat off of the beaten path, Mount Rushmore is located in a rugged, rural area of South Dakota.
 A popular road trip destination for those living in the U.S., most visitors arrive here by personal vehicle.

 For those traveling from further distances, the closest airport is Rapid City Regional Airport.
 It’s located 35 miles (56 km) from the memorial.
 From Rapid City, you can either rent a car, join a guided day tour, or hire a private tour company.

 Upon arrival, you will find that Mount Rushmore National Memorial has several parking structures to accommodate its large number of visitors.

-Though Mount Rushmore remains one of the few popular parks that has managed to avoid an entrance fee, there is an $11 fee to park.
+Though Mount Rushmore remains one of the few popular parks that has managed to avoid an entrance fee, there is a parking fee here.